-Charging at home using an EV tariff is the cheapest and most convenient way to add miles to your electric car.
-These EV-friendly 'time-of-use' tariffs come in many different forms, but basically mean you can plug in and charge overnight for super-low rates.
-This means you pay less to charge.
-Plus, by avoiding the evening energy 'rush hour,' you use more renewable power and will reduce the carbon behind each mile you drive.
+Charging at home is the cheapest and most convenient way to add miles to your electric car.
+EV tariffs come in a few forms, but basically mean you can plug in and charge conveniently at very cheap rates.
+Not only do you pay less to charge, but you’re also avoiding the energy ‘rush hour,’ which means you’ll be using lovely green electrons from more renewable sources.

-Here we've brought together all the EV tariffs from the likes of EDF, E.On Next, British Gas, and Scottish Power, as well as from smart challengers, like Ovo and Octopus Energy.
+We’ve brought together all the EV tariffs from the likes of EDF, British Gas, and Scottish Power, as well as from smart challengers, like Ovo and Octopus Energy.

-We 've listed these EV-friendly electricity tariffs starting with the cheapest off-peak rate.
-Remember to look at the day rates and the daily standing charge too, as these can be higher than on their usual tariffs.
-To find the best tariff for your EV charging and all your home energy use, try our free EV tariff comparison.
+We’ve listed these EV electricity tariffs starting with the cheapest off-peak rate.
+But check the day-time rates and the daily standing charge too, as these can be higher than on a normal tariff.
+To find the tariff with the best savings for your electric car charging (and the way you use energy at home) try our free EV tariff comparison.

 147 hours off-peak/week